Allocation of the residual global CO2 budget between countries

 - The effects of climate change are generally greater on developing countries.

 - Developed countries are richer and in a better position to reduce emissions quickly.

 - If the developed countries take more than a fair per-capita share of the residual CO2 budget, it would be a repeat of the abuses of slavery, colonialism, and exploitation of natural resources that have been inflicted on developing countries.

 - There cannot be any confidence that developing countries will adhere to an agreement that does not treat them fairly.

-Who is advocating a fair allocation of the residual carbon budget?
+Who is advocating a fair (per capita) allocation of the residual carbon budget?

-Who is advocating that developed countries take much more than a fair allocation of the residual carbon budget?
+Who is advocating that developed countries take more than a per capita allocation of the residual CO2 budget?